danielmulroy/Treatwell/README.md

 Advanced:
   User must input correct values, or is prompted to try again.
-  *Shouldn't* crash or throw exceptions. (emphasis on shouldn't) Also user given option to draw another rectangle/square after.
+  *Shouldn't* crash or throw exceptions. (emphasis on shouldn't) Also user given option to draw another rectangle/square after in a basic menu/UI.